CiscoDevNet/terraform-provider-intersight/website/docs/r/os_install.html.markdown

     + `label`:(string) Label for the enum value.
 A user friendly short string to identify the enum value.
 Label can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:), space ( ), single quote ('), forward slash (/), or an underscore (_).
     + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
     + `value`:(string) Enum value for this enum entry.
 Value will be passed to the workflow as string type for execution.
 Value can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:), space ( ), forward slash (/), or an underscore (_).
   + `max`:(float) Allowed maximum value of the parameter if parameter is integer/float or maximum length of the parameter if the parameter is string.
 When max and min are set to 0, then the limits are not checked.
-The maximum number supported is 1.797693134862315708145274237317043567981e+308 or (2**1023 * (2**53 - 1) / 2**52).
+If parameter is integer/float, then maximum number supported is 1.797693134862315708145274237317043567981e+308 or (2**1023 * (2**53 - 1) / 2**52).
 When a number bigger than this is given as Maximum value, the constraints will not be enforced.
   + `min`:(float) Allowed minimum value of the parameter if parameter is integer/float or minimum length of the parameter if the parameter is string.
 When max and min are set to 0, then the limits are not checked.
-The minimum number supported is 4.940656458412465441765687928682213723651e-324 or (1 / 2 ** (1023 - 1 + 52)).
+If parameter is integer/float, then minimum number supported is 4.940656458412465441765687928682213723651e-324 or (1 / 2 ** (1023 - 1 + 52)).
 When a number smaller than this is given as minimum value, the constraints will not be enforced.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `regex`:(string) When the parameter is a string this regular expression is used to ensure the value is valid.
   + `inventory_selector`:(Array)